Red rot of sugarcane

 • Seed should always be taken from disease-free nurseries examined regularly by the cane protection staff.

-• In no case ratoons of sugarcane should be kept in the red rot affected fields.
+• In no case should ratoons of sugarcane be kept in the red-rot-affected fields.

-• Treating seed with fungicides like Arasan (0.25 per cent.) is often effective.
+• Treating seed with fungicides like Arasan (0.25 percent.) is often effective.

 • Use of sugarcane varieties resistant to red rot is also recommended.
 Some of the resistant varieties are: Co.
 975, 1148, 1158.